Exclusive!

 in the course of the sequence shooting.

-in Trade Secrets:
+Trade Secrets: Housekeepers

 directed by Iain B. MacDonald (UK, 1995)